SamroodAli/newsweek-clone/README.md

 1. Go to https://github.com/SamroodAli/newsweek-clone
 2. Click on the code and copy the HTML code.
-3. Use git bash to clone this repository on your local machine.
+3. Use terminal to clone this repository on your local machine.
 4. Run `git checkout -b your-branch-name`.
 Make your contributions
 5. Push your branch up to your forked repository
 6. Open a Pull Request with a detailed description of the development branch of the original project for a review